wein.plus

 Log in Become a Member

 The Kingdom of Belgium (Dutch: België, French: Belgique) in Western Europe with its capital Brussels covers 30,688 km².
 It lies between the North Sea and the Ardennes and borders the Netherlands to the north, Germany and Luxembourg to the east and France to the south.
-The north of the country with the Flemish is a Dutch language area, the south with the Walloons a French language area.
-Standard German and West-Central German dialects are spoken in East Belgium.
+The north of the country with the Flemish is Dutch, the south with the Walloons is French and East Belgium is German.
 Together with the neighbouring state of Luxembourg and the Netherlands, the Benelux states are formed.

 Belgien - Landkarte, Flagge und Wappen